amporter87/INFM600/README.md

 Below is a step-by-step description of the entire process.
 Please find the figures mentioned below in the uploaded word document on the main page.

 Step 1.
 Validating data.
-We will start by checking to see if we have the accurate and complete list of States in each file.
-Ensuring that we have an equal number of States in each file will help to identify missing States.
+We will start by checking to see if we have the accurate and complete list of states in each file.
+Ensuring that we have an equal number of states in each file will help to identify missing States.

  Figure 1.
 Data validation results.
 We had to copy “State” (column B) from [2] to our Excel file (“Step1” sheet), “Provider State” (column D) from [1], and F and G columns from [3].
 We then remove duplicates in “Provider State” using “Data->Remove Duplicates” (only for column D (to get to “Step1” sheet in current view).
 Then using Excel’s “Vlookup” function in green cells we can see the differences between values (columns C, E, H and I on figure 1) .
 We then get to know we have lost Puerto Rico, United States Virgin Islands, American Samoa, Guam, and Commonwealth of the Northern Mariana Islands – marked yellow.
 These territories are missing in both files with data, So we can safely get to exclude them.